 Pedestrians aren’t always responsible for accidents in Bakersfield.
 Many pedestrian accidents are caused by drivers who are distracted or aggressive.
 Speeding, texting, and driving drunk can all put pedestrians in harm’s way.
 Even though a pedestrian is alert and on a dedicated sidewalk, there’s no guarantee that they won’t be struck by a negligent driver.

 Pedestrians who are injured in a Bakersfield traffic accident may have the right to recover compensation.
 This is true even if the pedestrian contributes to his or her own injuries.
 The best thing to do after an accident is to speak with an experienced Bakersfield personal injury lawyer.
-Call Citywide Law Group to find out how we can help you get the money you deserve.
+Call Bakersfield Personal Injury Law to find out how we can help you get the money you deserve.